Mehmood11/ai-art/README.md

 #Components
 Headers => For Header,

-Hero Section => For Top section with input and button in it,
+Hero Section => For Top section with input and button in it, Click on Generate Button to go to next page.

 Categories => Button which you can select arts based on category,